Funding/Support: This study was not funded.

-Prior presentation: This manuscript has not been previously published and is not under consideration in any other peer-reviewed media.
+Prior presentation: This manuscript has not been previously published and is not under consideration in the same or substantially similar form in any other peer-reviewed media.

 - Sexual Behavior;

-Methods.
-We analyzed data from the National Health and Nutrition Examination Survey (NHANES) from 2003 to 2006.
-Our study focuses on responses to the dermatology and sexual behavior questionnaires of the NHANES.
+We analyzed data from the National Health and Nutrition Examination Survey (NHANES) from 2003 to 2006 and 2009 to 2010.
+Responses from male participants to the dermatology and sexual behavior questionnaires of the NHANES were collated and analyzed.

-Main Outcome Measures.
-This study examines the association between psoriasis and sexual behavior in U.S. women with regard to sexual orientation, age of first sexual encounter, number of sexual partners, and frequency of unprotected sex.
+Outcome measures included sexual orientation, age of first sexual encounter, number of oral and non-oral sexual partners, and frequency of unprotected sex.